 Eligible development costs include both hard and soft construction costs associated with the development of the market rate units.
 Acquisition costs are ineligible expenses.

-Gateway Cities that want to participate in the HDIP must propose HD Zones where they want to encourage development and revitalization, and prepare HD Zone Plans for promoting market rate residential housing development in these designated areas for DHCD approval.
-In addition, DHCD must also approve executed TIE Agreements between individual developers and cities as well as applications from individual developers for HD Tax Credits.
+Gateway Cities that want to participate in the HDIP must propose HD Zones where they want to encourage development and revitalization, and prepare HD Zone Plans for promoting market rate residential housing development in these designated areas for EOHLC approval.
+In addition, EOHLC (formerly DHCD) must also approve executed TIE Agreements between individual developers and cities as well as applications from individual developers for HD Tax Credits.

-Applications will be accepted by DHCD for approval on a rolling basis in the following sequence:
+Applications will be accepted by EOHLC for approval on a rolling basis in the following sequence: